NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/ItemsTable.rst

 	Returns the name of the Python attribute :ref:`automatically declared<autoVar>` by Natron under which table items are automatically defined.
 For example, for the RotoPaint node, items are declared under the **roto** attribute.

+.. method:: NatronEngine.ItemsTable.getTableName ()

+	:rtype: :class:`str<PySide.QtCore.QString>`

+	Returns the name of the table: this is used to identify uniquely the kind of objects a table may handle.
+Since a node may have multiple tables, each table must have a different name.

 .. method:: NatronEngine.ItemsTable.isModelParentingEnabled()